broadinstitute/adapt/README.md

 ### Complete targets

-When SEARCH-TYPE is `complete-targets`, each row is a possible target (primer pair and crRNA combination) and there are additional columns giving information about primer pairs.
+When SEARCH-TYPE is `complete-targets`, each row is a possible target (primer pair and guide combination) and there are additional columns giving information about primer pairs.
 There is also a `cost` column, giving the cost of each target according to `--cost-fn-weights`.
 The rows in the output are sorted by the cost (ascending, so that better targets are on top).